 476. Practical Lessons.
-I. The doubt of Thomas had its seat in the mind, not in the heart.
+1. The doubt of 'l'homas had its seat in the mind. not in the heart.
 Many great men have followed him in this.
-But Jesus said, it is better to trust to reliable testimony than fight one's way to true faith in Christ through all the labyrinths of negative criticism.
-2. The great commission, (a) comes from an Almighty King; (b) requires an aggressive ministry; (c) defines Christianity as a universal religion adapted to all nations: (d) describes the duty of the church to disciple all nations; (e) appoints baptism as the initiation; (f) promises the perpetual presence of its Lord.
-3. At Christ's final appearance (Luke 24: 44-49) he defines the preacher's subject, field, mission and power.
+But Iesus said, it is better to trust to reliable testimony than fight one's way to true faith in Christ through all the labyrinths of negative criticism.
+2. The great commission, (a) comes from an Almighty King: (b) requires an aggressive ministry: (c) defines Christianity as a universal religion adapted to all nations: (d) describes the duty of the church to disciple all nations: (e) appoints baptism as the initiation: (f) promises the perpetual presence of its Lord.
+3. At Christ's final appearance (Luke 24:44-49) he defines the preacher's subject, field, mission and power.
 4. Evangelistic appeals, which do not contain or are not followed by sober instruction must vanish in the smoke of shapeless emotions.
 5. The ministry is not an order of sacrificing and mediating priests, but men called by Christ and set apart by lawful authority to preach Christ's gospel, and to be teachers and leaders of Christ's people in all good works.
-6. Preachers should not take off the point of their preaching as the man did who is reported to have uttered these words in one of his sermons: "Brethren, you must repent as it were, and be converted, in a measure, or else you may be damned to some extent."
-7. The ninth appearance, not recorded in the gospels, but by Paul (I Cor.
+6. The ninth appearance, not recorded in the gospels, but by Paul (I Cor.
 15:7), was that to James, the Lord's brother, and the author of the epistle, by which he was evidently led to believe in the Lord.
-For while Jno.
+For while Ino.
 7:5 states that he and his brother did not believe on Jesus, in Acts 1:14 we find them all as believers.
 The Apocryphal Gospel of the Hebrews tells the legend that James had made a vow not to eat or drink till he had seen Jesus.
 Soon Jesus appeared to him and said: "My brother, eat thy bread, for the Son of man is risen from the dead."

 477. Reference Literature.
 Farrar, Ch.
 52; Andrews, p.
 623; Stalker, § 199; Davis, D. B. on baptism; resurrection; on the activity of the Exalted One, see Drummond's Apost.
 Teaching and Christ's Teaching, p.
 305; Hast.
-D. B., II, 640, on the resurrection; W. J. Bryan's missionary address, "The Fruit of the Tree" (Commoner, Aug.
-19, 1910); Paintings by Schoenherr, Dorè and Hofman.
+D. B., II, 640, on the resurrection; Paintings by Schoenherr.
+Dorè and Hofman.

 478. Questions for Discussion.
 1. What was the mode of life of the risen Christ during the forty days?
 2. What is the difference between doubt, scepticism and despair?
-3 What trait of Peter's weakness is recalled by the form of the Lord's first question?
+3. What trait of Peter's weakness is recalled by the form of the Lord's first question?
 4. Did the Apostolic church transfer the day of rest from the last to the first day of the week?
 5. By what authority?
 6. What did the outstretched hands at Christ's ascension symbolize regarding his future relation to his followers?